What are your favorite foods?

 I've been a pastor since 1980.
 My first church was in Mililani, Hawaii, pastoring with my father for 8 years.
 He helped me learn to teach the Bible verse by verse and look for practical applications to apply the scriptures to people's lives.
 Working with him was worth just as much as my seminary training.

 In 1988, Carrie and I moved our family to Lawrenceville, New Jersey where I began pastoring a church with three other men, one of whom was my good friend Ed, Miller.
 We are still great friends today.
 While ministering there I met Ed's wife Joanne.
 Our families grew close and we have shared vacations and life experiences for over 25 years.
 Ed, Joanne, Carrie, and I still go on vacation together most years.

 I have a lot of goals and dreams for my life.
 As I look at the next five years here are a few of the things I'm working on or will be working on.

 1 • Along with my wife, continue to be involved in the lives of my children and grandchildren.

-2 • Continuing to develop Calvary Chapel, a multi-campus church.
+2 • Continuing to develop Calvary Chapel Living Hope, a church that models family ministry.

-8 • Write a new book on the 10 Traits of a Successful Family.
+6 • Write a new book on Grandparenting.

 May God richly bless you and your family!